phax/ph-oton/README.md

 * v9.1.1 - work in progress
     * Updated to jQuery 3.6.4
+    * Added new enumeration `EHCAutoComplete` and the possibility to use in the HC edits
 * v9.1.0 - 2023-02-24
     * Using Servlet API 5.0.0 as the baseline: **JakartaEE 9, Java 11+, Apache Tomcat v10.0.x, Jetty 11.x**
     * Switched all namespaces from `javax.servlet` to `jakarta.servlet`